Our cat is a Friday afternoon Job. Poor old Malteser, how is it possible to for one cat to have so many things wrong with him?

 Are you starting to get the idea that our cat is a Friday afternoon job?
 If you still need convincing, here we go.

 The same blood test in August 2022 that showed normal kidney function showed that Malt was now having trouble with his thyroid.
 This went with his symptoms of losing weight and wanting to eat everything in sight!
 I explained to the vet that he would be more than happy to lay on his back while I just poured food in continuously.

-Teeth problems, a build up of plaque and an infection, mean he has to have surgery to have his teeth cleaned once antibiotics clear up the infection.
+Teeth problems, a build up of plaque and an infection, meant he had to have surgery to have his teeth cleaned once antibiotics cleared up the infection.
 This is more an issue of old age than anything.
-When that has been dealt with though, he will have another blood test to determine if he indeed has thyroid problems and if so he will need medication for that.
-But the vet thinks it is probable and that he will need yet more medication added to the daily routine.
+Another blood test, when he had recovered, was a shock because it showed no sign of thyroid problems which the vet said was very starnge.

 Cat Photo Art For Sale